Proto-Slavic language: Conjugation

-Many different PIE verb classes were retained in Proto-Slavic, including (among others) simple thematic presents, presents in *-n- and *-y-, stative verbs in *-ē- (cf. similar verbs in the Latin -ēre conjugation), factitive verbs in *-ā- (cf. the Latin -āre conjugation), and o-grade causatives in *-éye-.
+Many different PIE verb classes were retained in Proto-Slavic, including (among others) simple thematic presents, presents in *-n- and *-y-, o-grade causatives in *-éye- and stative verbs in *-ē- (cf. similar verbs in the Latin -ēre conjugation) as well as factitive verbs in *-ā- (cf. the Latin -āre conjugation).

 The forms of each verb were based on two basic stems, one for the present and one for the infinitive/past.
 The present stem was used before endings beginning in a vowel, the infinitive/past stem before endings beginning in a consonant.
 In Old Church Slavonic grammars, verbs are traditionally divided into four (or five) conjugation classes, depending on the present stem, known as Leskien's verb classes.
 However, this division ignores the formation of the infinitive stem.
 The following table shows the main classes of verbs in Proto-Slavic, along with their traditional OCS conjugation classes.
 The "present" column shows the ending of the third person singular present.